 How many cat cow stretches should I do?

-8-12 reps (one full cat plus one full cow equals one rep) is standard.
+8 to 12 reps (one full cat plus one full cow equals one rep) is standard.
 For warm-ups, 2 sets of 10 works great.
-For a quick desk break, even 5-6 slow reps can meaningfully reduce stiffness.
+For a quick desk break, even 5 to 6 slow reps can meaningfully reduce stiffness.
 The key is moving slowly enough that each vertebra participates.

 Can I do cat cow every day?

 Yes.
 Cat cow is one of the few exercises universally recommended for daily practice.
-It's low-intensity, virtually zero injury risk, and the benefits accumulate with consistency.
-Many physical therapists recommend doing it first thing in the morning and after prolonged sitting.
+It's low-intensity, minimal injury risk when performed in a comfortable range, and the benefits accumulate with consistency.
+Many physical therapists recommend doing it first thing in the morning, when the spinal discs are most hydrated and stiff, and after prolonged sitting.

 What's the difference between cat cow and bird dog?

 Cat cow is a spinal mobility exercise that moves through flexion and extension.
 Bird dog is a core stability exercise that challenges you to maintain a neutral spine while extending opposite arm and leg.
 They start from the same tabletop position but serve different purposes: mobility versus stability.
-Both are excellent for spinal health.
+Both are excellent for spinal health, and they pair well together.
+Cat cow first to mobilize, then bird dog to stabilize.